-- Install a guardrail – It’ll mean a slightly longer set up, but installing a guardrail will prevent anyone accidentally stepping or slipping off the edge of the platform.
-An additional benefit of a guardrail is that safety harnesses aren’t required.
+- Install a guardrail – It’ll mean a slightly longer set up but installing a guardrail will prevent anyone from accidentally stepping or slipping off the edge of the platform.

 - Always wear a safety helmet – Never be without a safety helmet when using a scaffold tower.
 Ensuring the correct procedures and health & safety requirements are adhered to is vital but accidents can always happen, a safety helmet can help to reduce any injury.

 - Organise your tools carefully – Keeping tools on the floor next to you might be convenient, but it can also be extremely dangerous should you trip on them or accidentally knock them off.
 That’s why we recommend either investing in a dedicated tool tray, to keep your tools within arm’s reach but away from your feet.